LauraAmabili/DigitalForensics/MLforFraudDetection.md

-  sampling procedure: problem of bias, biased on your decision/selection taking a sample is biased by our decision a good sample should not be biased model and select sample that target the avaerage period and behavior, i want an average picture but this is not an easy task
+  sampling procedure: problem of bias, biased on your decision/selection taking a sample is biased by our decision a good sample should not be biased model and select a sample that target the avaerage period and behavior, i want an average picture but this is not an easy task

 what can I do ?
--build separate models for homogenous time frames or different frames-> complex and demanding solution -sampling observations over a period covering a full business cycle and build a single model
+1.build separate models for homogenous time frames or different frames-> complex and demanding solution- multiple models have to be developed, run, maintained and monitored.
+2.sampling observations over a period covering a full business cycle and build a single model
   a. cost of reduced fraud detection power since less tailored to a particular data frames
-  b. less complext and costy to operate
+  b. less complex and costly to operate

-Sampling has a direct impact on the fraud detection power
+Sampling has a direct impact on the fraud detection power.

-adventage of sampling: you have a smaller dataset, faster in creating your model and being ready to update it Stratified sampling: a sample is taken according to predefined strata->
+#### adventage of sampling: you have a smaller dataset, faster in creating your model and being ready to update it

+Stratified sampling: a sample is taken according to predefined strata In a fraud detection context data sets are very skew

 a. stratifying according to the target fraud indicator-> sample will contain exactly the same percentages of (non-) fraudulent transactions as in the original data
 b. stratification applied on predictor variables-> resemble the real product transaction distribution

-# visual data exploration
+### VISUAL DATA EXPLORATION

 -NO PERIODICITY
 -time good indicatyor
 -distribution good indicator